intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Howto/tf2keras-quickstart.md

 ### Step 2: Define the Model

-You can then define the Keras model in the _Creator Function_ using the standard TensorFlow 2 Keras APIs.
+You can then define and compile the Keras model in the _Creator Function_ using the standard TensorFlow 2 Keras APIs.

 ```python
 import tensorflow as tf